-- 5. Other Activities.
+5. Other Activities.
 Employee shall devote substantially all of his working time and efforts during the Company's normal business hours to the business and affairs of the Company and to the duties and responsibilities assigned to him pursuant to this Agreement.
 Employee may devote a reasonable amount of his time to civic, community or charitable activities.
-Employee in all events shall be free to invest his assets in such manner as will not require any substantial services by Employee in the conduct of the businesses or affairs of the entities or in the management of the assets in which such investments are made. - 6.
+Employee in all events shall be free to invest his assets in such manner as will not require any substantial services by Employee in the conduct of the businesses or affairs of the entities or in the management of the assets in which such investments are made.
 Term and Termination.
-The termination of this Agreement shall be governed by the following: - (a) The term of this Agreement shall be for the period set out in paragraph 2 unless earlier terminated in one of the following ways: - (1) Death.
-This Agreement shall immediately terminate upon the death of Employee. - (2) For Cause.
+The termination of this Agreement shall be governed by the following:

+(a) The term of this Agreement shall be for the period set out in paragraph 2 unless earlier terminated in one of the following ways:

+(2) For Cause.
 The Employer, upon written notice to Employee, may terminate the employment of Employee at any time for "cause."
-For purposes of this paragraph, "cause" shall be deemed to exist if, and only if, the CEO and COO of Employer, in good faith, determine that Employee has engaged, during the performance of his duties hereunder, in significant objective acts or omissions constituting dishonesty, willful misconduct or gross negligence relating to the business of Employer. - (3) Without Cause.
+For purposes of this paragraph, "cause" shall be deemed to exist if, and only if, the CEO and COO of Employer, in good faith, determine that Employee has engaged, during the performance of his duties hereunder, in significant objective acts or omissions constituting dishonesty, willful misconduct or gross negligence relating to the business of Employer.

+(3) Without Cause.
 The Employer, upon written notice to Employee, may terminate the employment of Employee at any time without cause.